darkfireXXI/board_game/README.md

  [0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0.],
  [0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0.]]
  </pre>
- If we imagine the board like this with x and y as indices the neighbor condition can be writting as:
+ If we imagine the board like this with x and y as indices the neighbor condition can be written as:
  <pre>
 board[x, y] - board[x-1, y] <= 2
 board[x, y] - board[x+1, y] <= 2